hzwellliving/principal-js/README.md

 An action could inherit other action, for example **edit** inherits **view**

 An need (say a) will pass another need (say b) if:

   * a's action is the same as or inherits b's
   * a's object is the same as b's
-  * a's decortions is empty of contained by b's
+  * a's decorations is empty of contained by b's

 Let us look at some examples: